Course materials: PhD Toolkit on Transparent, Open, and Reproducible Research EconomicsEducationPolitical ScienceSocial Science

 Manual of Best Practices Education

-Manual of Best Practices, written by Garret Christensen (BITSS) with assistance from Courtney Soderberg (Center for Open Science), is a working guide to the latest “best practices” for transparent quantitative social science research.
-The manual is regularly updated on GitHub.
-For suggestions or feedback, contact email@example.com.
+Manual of Best Practices, written by Garret Christensen (BITSS), is a working guide to the latest best practices for transparent quantitative social science research.
+The manual is also available, and occasionally updated on GitHub.
+For suggestions or feedback, contact firstname.lastname@example.org.

 Open Science Training Initiative Education